Bay-Lakes Council: JAX Camp

 JAX Camp is a rustic weekend camp that offers basic amenities, and is located in Door County near Sturgeon Bay, in the town of Sevastopol.

+Camp Brown

+Camp Brown is a rustic weekend camp that offers basic amenities, and is located in Porterfield, Wisconsin.
+This camp is mainly used by the Northern Lights District, but is a Bay-Lakes Council property.
+Similar to JAX Camp, Camp Brown has only latrines, hand pump wells, and no electricity.

+The camp has a Facebook Page.

 Former camps

 The following properties were originally owned by the council (or one of its predecessor councils) or operated by the council as a camp: